 “The people of Gander, if they wanted to just have kindness and empathy for the people on the planes, they could have sent thoughts and prayers and some boxes of pizza,” said Kevin Tuerff.
 “But when I interviewed the Mayor, he said, ‘we weren’t going to let you rot on those planes,’ and so there was no question.
 They were going to let us into their country and into their town, people from 90 countries, and they took a chance.”

 Tuerff and his partner were on a flight from Paris to New York when they were diverted to Gander.
 Like many “come from aways” who landed there, he returned to Newfoundland on the tenth anniversary of the attacks.
 That’s when he first met Sankoff and Hein.

 “I had been a fan of musical theater, so I wanted to support them in whatever way,” he said.
 “I wanted to tell the story to anybody who would listen.”

 After an initial interview in person and a couple more via Skype, Tuerff says he got a call from Sankoff and Hein who told him they had not only written a musical, but that he was in it.

 “You would think that a musical about what happened there would be all based on just the people who did all the wonderful, good deeds,” he said.
 “But they needed to tell the story through the eyes of some of the passengers, the come from aways, and so, my ex-partner and I were among those who were honored, I guess.”

-Tuerff says the experience of seeing his story reenacted onstage has been surreal and hopes that the entire country will learn about the goodwill of the people of Gander.
-It’s his hope that Gander’s altruism will be contagious.
+Tuerff says the experience of seeing his story reenacted onstage has been surreal, but he is happy now that the show is on tour that the entire country will learn about the goodwill of the people of Gander.
+It’s his hope that their altruism will be contagious.

 “My hope is that people, no matter where they are, will really take the time to study up on compassion,” he said.
 “We were meant to live in community, and we were meant to help each other.”